A love of football that branches off into life lessons about leading people.

 The Blade is great against man coverage; the tighter the better.
 It also works very well in short yardage against zone.
 It is nearly impossible to cover on the goalline without some kind of help.

+How it works: The basic premise of the route is to takeoff on a track inside at a 45° angle and break back outside parallel to the Line of Scrimmage (LOS) at 5 yards.
 Because of the hard inside angle on the release, any defender has to fight to keep inside leverage which actually puts him at a huge disadvantage if the route is run correctly.

 There are 2 keys to this being successful: